OE-FET/Origin-Scripts/README.md

 ### OFET parameters

+The different parameters found in the OFET processing scripts are:

 - `Width (W)` [um]: The transistor width.
 - `Length (L)` [um]: The transistor length.
 This is not usually set manually, as a parameter, but is extracted from the `length` field of the filename.
 Usually a sample will contain FETs with different channel lengths.
 - `Thickness of accumulation layer (d)` [nm]: The thickness of the accumulation layer.